 Smartair is no fly-by-night business.
-Owned and operated by the same family since its inception 52 years ago, Smartair has a solid history of stable management and steady progress.
+Owned and operated by the same family since its inception 52 years ago.
+Smartair is a 3rd generation family company, a founding member of the UMCT and active supporter of the Uiver restoration project with a solid history of stable management and quality service provision.

 Founder Pieter Mol was a highly credentialed instructor with the Royal Dutch Air Force when he and wife Clara decided to fly from Holland to Australia with their young family in 1966.
 A local Albury business needed an instructor and Pieter Snr needed a job.
 The rest is history.
 In 1968, Pieter and Clara seized the initiative and took their air centre to the skies.
 Starting with one small aircraft, Pieter brokered several deals to provide charter flights catering for local business travellers.

 The business continued to grow steadily, and Air Centre built its premises in 1970 and purchased its first aircraft, a Piper Warrior in 1972.
 The Albury based maintenance facility commenced when Pieter Jnr joined the business in the early 1980s as a qualified pilot, instructor and maintenance engineer.
 Over the next decade, three more sons, Erik, Ivo and Taco joined the business after their tertiary studies.